keeffEoghan/yonder-site/notes.md

                 - Hacky... can tweak values create new tweaks?
 Like have a value tweak for number of holds, and generate enough corresponding tweaks in LESS...?
 - Squarespace setup
     - Transfer template, domain to live
-- Document some of the Squarespace workarounds you're using
+- Document and instruct
+    - The workaround for getting content into the holds comparison view - using a top-level "new row" action.
     - 2 Ways of doing the header banners:
         - With the Squarespace image poster layout and correct font settings (defaults)
         - With a `text-block`, `h1`, and header code injected `style` or `code-block` to give it a background image: `.yr-main > .sqs-layout:first-child > .sqs-row:first-child > .col:first-child > .sqs-block-html { /* ... */ }`